An Analytically Tractable Marked Power Spectrum: Methodology

 where $\delta_s$ and $p$ are adjustable parameters, and $\delta_{g,R}(\bm{k})=W_R(k)\delta_g(\bm{k})$ is the smoothed galaxy overdensity field with the smoothing window $W_R$.
 For this paper, we choose $W_R$ to be a Gaussian window, while some works have explored the use of a top-hat window \cite{Massara21,Philcox20}.
 The (normalized) distribution of $\delta_{g,R}$ for the smoothing radii $R=\{10,20,30\}\,h^{-1}\,{\rm Mpc}$ that we consider in this work are shown in Figure \ref{fig:deltaR} for both matter and the biased tracer used in this work.
 With positive $p$ Eq.~(\ref{Cn}) emphasizes under-dense regions where screening mechanisms in some modified gravity models predict observational signatures.
 However, the formalism of marked statistics is not limited to this mark as the mark can be any function of the smoothed density field.
 In particular, it is useful to express the mark in a Taylor expansion\footnote{Note that this differs from ref.~\cite{Philcox21} by a factor of $(-1)^n$, which we have included in $C_n$.} \cite{White16,Philcox21}

+with $C_n$ the expansion coefficients that we specify.
 For this work we limit ourselves to marks that are quadratic in $\delta_{g,R}$, for reasons that will become apparent shortly.
 Also, for the purposes of this paper we shall assume that the fiducial cosmology assumed to convert angles and redshifts to distances is the ``correct'' one and thus ignore ``the Alcock-Paczynski (A-P) effect''.
 In any application to real data such terms need to be included in our theoretical model when defining the smoothed overdensity field.
 Our purpose here is to first investigate the utility of this approach -- a proper treatment of A-P effects would be necessary before application of marked power-spectra to data.